JPegah/JPegah.github.io/_pages/about.md

 My research focuses on Transfer Learning, Dialog Systems, and Large Language Models (LLMs).
 I’m particularly interested in making LLMs more personalized, specialized, and accessible—especially for non-experts.
 I’m passionate about advancing techniques that help adapt and evaluate LLMs effectively across domains, enabling broader accessibility and usability for diverse applications.

-In my work, I apply these methods to help other scientists in practical settings such as:
+[//]: # (In my work, I apply these methods to help other scientists in practical settings such as:)

 [//]: # (* Code assistants & debugging, where I tailor models to understand and fix real-world programming errors)